+C14.
+Next, let me address MP Penny Low's suggestion of incentives for social enterprises, which are businesses set up to achieve social objectives, to flourish and in a bid for Singapore to be a hub for the rising Asia social investment dollar.

 C15.
-Sir, next, let me address MP Penny Low's suggestion of incentives for social enterprises, which are businesses set up to achieve social objectives, in order to let them flourish and in a bid for Singapore to be a hub for the rising Asia social investment dollar.

-C16.
-Sir, we also recognise and note the important role that the social economy can play.
+Sir/Madam, we also recognise and note the important role that the social economy can play.
 The question is what is the best way for the Government to support social enterprises.
 Ultimately we want to nurture social enterprises that have sustainable business models because these enterprises would then have the largest impact and the highest chance of succeeding in their social mission.

-C17.
+C16.
 Giving social enterprises special tax privileges over conventional businesses will not help them to develop as sustainable and competitive businesses.
 Moreover, our social enterprise sector is still in its nascent stages.
 Most of our social enterprises are very small outfits and do not have significant amounts of taxable profits.
-Hence, further tax incentives beyond the generous ones that we already provide to our start-ups and SMEs are unnecessary.
+Hence, further incentives beyond the generous tax incentives we already provide to our start-ups and SMEs are unnecessary.

-C18.
+C17.
 Our focus has been on building up the competencies of our social enterprises to position them for sustainability, while not compromising their businesses' competitiveness and resilience.
 Social enterprises can tap on seed funding from the Ministry of Community, Youth and Sports through the ComCare Enterprise Fund to cover start-up costs, including their training needs.

+C18.
+However, we recognise that there is scope to see how we can do more help grow this sector further.
+We will study the overseas examples which Ms Low has described, to see if there are models of Government support for social enterprises that are suitable for our local context.

 C19.
-Sir, however, we recognise that there is scope to see how we can do more help grow this sector.
-We will study the overseas examples which Ms Penny Low has described, to see if there are models of Government support for social enterprises that are suitable for our local context.

-C20.
-Next, let me also address MP Penny Low's suggestion to promote greater philanthropy.
+Next, let me address MP Penny Low's suggestion to promote greater philanthropy.
 We agree wholeheartedly with this.
 That is why, in Budget 2010, we extended the 250% tax deductions for charitable contributions, which means that Government is literally contributing up to 50 cents of every dollar donated to charitable causes.
-In fact, for the universities, the Government also provides 1 for 1 direct matching for donations, so that for every dollar received, the government actually contributes up to 75 cents.
+For universities, the Government also provides 1:1 direct matching for donations, so that for every dollar received, the government contributes up to 75 cents.